The Consequence of Playing God

 This would change when the virus crossed paths with cells containing a very specific DNA sequence, a sequence that would act as a molecular key to unlock secondary functions that were not so benign.

 This second sequence would trigger a fast acting neuro-degenerative disease that produced memory loss, extreme paranoia, eventually death.
-The only person in the world with this sequence was the president of the United States, who was scheduled to speak at Harvards Kennedy School later that week.
+The only person in the world with this sequence was the President of the United States, who was scheduled to speak at Harvards Kennedy School later that week.